-- Bonsai Soil Mix – This is a great soil mix that has high water absorption, fast draining and good aeration.
+- Bonsai Soil Mix – This is a great soil mix that has high water absorption, fast draining, and good aeration.

 Step 1: Prepare a new pot

-Make a staple by bending the wire with pliers and put it trough the mesh folding both ends at the bottom of the pot.
+Make a staple by bending the wire with pliers and put it through the mesh folding both ends at the bottom of the pot.
 Repeat 4 more times.
 When we place the tree in the pot, we’ll need to secure it with wire.
 Take two pieces of wire and run it at the bottom of the pot through the holes and the mesh.

 Step 2: Removing the soil

 Take the tree out of the nursery container.
-Use a single rake (you can also use double or triple one) to remove the the soil from the top of the roots.
+Use a single rake (you can also use double or triple one) to remove the soil from the top of the roots.
 Gradually loosen it up, but don’t tear it to avoid damaging the roots.

 Next, start removing soil from the bottom.
 A lot of the roots a the bottom will be trimmed, therefore don’t be too concerned if you identically rip some of them.

 Use sharp shears to trim down the roots.
 As you can see, this tree has very fine short roots.
 The absence of big heavy wooden roots is an indicator of a good-quality root system.